Latest

 The Institutional Failure

 The stalking victim's case is the most damning because it reveals what happens when safety systems detect a genuine threat and the institution fails to act.
 OpenAI's own internal systems flagged the account.
-The victim contacted the company directly — not once, but three times.
+The victim contacted the company directly.
+Three times.
 And still, the account remained active, the chatbot continued engaging, and the harm continued.

 This is not a guardrail problem.
 It is a governance problem.
 The question is not whether the model can identify dangerous queries — it clearly can, because the internal flag was raised.
 The question is what happens after identification.
 Who reviews the flag?
 Who has the authority to act?
 What is the escalation protocol?
 What are the accountability structures?